Thinking beyond borders

 All people working in Sweden are covered by the work-based scheme.
 Work performed outside of Sweden for an employer resident in Sweden is also deemed as work in Sweden if the assignment period is assumed to be 12 months or less.
 Equally, work is not deemed as work in Sweden when an individual is assigned to Sweden by a foreign employer and the assignment period is assumed to be 12 months or less.
 In this respect, a foreign employer is an entity without a PE in Sweden.

 The Swedish social security system is financed by social security contributions.
 The employer social security contributions is 31.42 percent.
-The base for the contributions is the employees’ salary.
-The contribution includes pension contributions to the public pension system, healthcare, etc. In addition, the employee pays seven percent in pension contributions to the public system, with a cap at an annual income of 478,551, Swedish krona (SEK).
-Thus, the maximum employee contribution is SEK 33,500.
-The employee’s contributions are fully credited against income tax.
+The base for the contributions is the employees’ salary and taxable benefits.
+The contribution includes pension contributions to the public pension system, healthcare, etc. In addition, the employee pays seven percent in pension contributions to the public system, with a cap at an annual income of 504,375 Swedish krona (SEK).
+Thus, the maximum employee contribution is SEK 35,300.
+The employee’s contributions are fully credited against income tax, and therefore commonly perceived as being zero.

 If an individual is taxable on employment income, the employer has a withholding requirement.
 No withholding applies, however, where the employer is a non-resident with no permanent establishment in Sweden.